-About this pilgrimage
+About the pilgrimage

 The Pilgrimage